LennysLounge/egui_ltreeview/src/doc/doc.md

 A usual use case for activating nodes is opening a node in a new window.
 For example a file viewer might open the contents of a file in a new tab when activated.

+## Opening closing directory nodes

+A directory node can be usally opened/closed in three ways, a) by clicking on the 'closer' icon for it. b) double clicking elsewhere on the row, c) using the keyboard, as above.

+However, to avoid user intention confusion for activatable directory nodes when a directory node is 'activatable', double-clicking will only 'activate' the node, and will not expand or collapse the directory.

 ## Drag and drop
 If drag and drop is enabled in the [`TreeViewSettings::allow_drag_and_drop`], the tree view has support for implementing drag and drop in your data structure.